nielskee/draft-articles/tech-hiring-pt1.md

 about a lot *less* is this fact : __the vast majority of decisions we make about candidates are made when we know the least about them.__

-When we get to Episode 2, we'll cover screening techniques, and how we can keep the process as lean as we can, but also avoid missing out on potentially great candidates.
+When we get to the second installment in this series, we'll cover screening techniques, and how we can keep the process as lean as we can, but also avoid missing out on potentially great candidates.

 - Hiring the right people is going to take time, but there's nothing more important for your organisation than the people you choose.